CharkByte/Ill-Fated-Day_Public/README.md

 Ill Fated Day is a low poly retro mobile game that takes place in a dark gothic fantasy world.

-Play as Royal Knight Gildenstern on a mission to stop Valorforce, an extremely powerful fire mage who has stolen a deadly artifact.
+Play as royal knight Gildenstern on a mission to stop Valorforce, an extremely powerful fire mage who has stolen a deadly artifact.

 ---